Aeriellz/aeriellz.github.io/_posts/Filmmaking/2025-09-30-an-ode-to-slow-writing.md

 Things take time.
 Why are we so afraid of that?

-It doesn't mean we're to stop putting the work and sitting down and getting to it, but it does mean that sometimes writing looks like not writing at all and letting ourselves do something else that has absolutely nothing to do with it.
+It doesn't mean we're to stop putting the work and sitting down and getting to it, but it does mean that sometimes writing looks like not writing at all, but like letting ourselves do something else that has absolutely nothing to do with it.

 I've spent years turning things around in my head and worrying about this and that for days and thinking that this worry was somehow productive, and that's is a fantastic feat of self delusion, when you think about it.
 It only ever worked in my own detriment.
 You either sit the fuck down and do the work that is there to be done, or you let it be.
 Inspiration won't come forced, so turning things over until it becomes painful borders on self harm.